Learning association from multiple intermediate events for dynamic prediction of survival: an application to cardiovascular disease prognosis: Introduction

 Our work is motivated by data from the Framingham Heart Study, a longitudinal and community-based study of cardiovascular epidemiology \citep{andersson2019}, where patients may experience multiple intermediate cardiovascular diseases before death, and the times to these intermediate events and to death are possibly correlated one and another.
 Analyzing and modeling the association patterns for these diseases, in addition to the their impacts on overall survival, is of primary interest in practice.
 Advances in cardiovascular disease research suggest the heterogeneous effects of these conditions on patient mortality.
 For example, modern diagnostic and classification techniques aided with artificial intelligence have been developed to better understand and differentiate these diseases \citep{wang2024screening}; therapeutic and genomic research have identified genetic risk factors and therapeutic targets for specific cardiovascular diseases \citep{ schiano2015epigenetic}.
 However, little is known about the pathogenic mechanisms, the relationships among different forms of cardiovascular diseases and the extent of their contributions to mortality \citep{ chia2024current}.

-In view that incorporating individual histories of cardiovascular diseases can markedly improve the accuracy of death time predictions \citep{ zethelius2008use,zhang2024ai}.
-Therefore, understanding the underlying association pattern between these diseases and death through appropriate statistical models is of substantial practical importance in disease risk monitoring and precise medicine.
-In particular, \cite{zhang2024ai} recently made a successful attempt by developing an AI-based online system for survival risk monitoring.
+In view that incorporating individual histories of cardiovascular diseases can markedly improve the accuracy of death time predictions, \cite{zhang2024ai} recently made a successful attempt by developing an AI-based online system for survival risk monitoring.
 However, their model only incorporated the occurrence indicators of multiple cardiovascular diseases, excluding their onset times and leading to information loss.

 In this paper, the endpoints of our interest include the time to death (DTH, terminal event), and the times to various cardiovascular diseases (intermediate events).
 Such a data structure is encountered in many clinical studies particularly when patients are monitored over time for the development of multiple health outcomes \citep{ rueda2019dynamics}.
 The configurations are akin to the semi-competing risks setting \citep{fine2001semi}, wherein the occurrence of the terminal event censors the intermediate events but not vice versa.
 Unlike the classical semicompeting risks setting considering only one intermediate event, patients in many clinical studies may exhibit diverse pathogenetic pathways involving multiple intermediate diseases.
 These complexities pose significant theoretical and computational challenges, limiting the applicability of the standard semi-competing risks models.

 The focus of our work is on survival prediction with multiple dependent intermediate events, which are subject to random censoring or informative censoring due to the occurrence of the terminal event.
 To this end, we propose a novel two-stage procedure, where we first reveal the underlying complex association structure among the intermediate and terminal events and construct a joint distribution of these event times shown in the right panel of Figure \ref{fig:workflow} for individual-specific predictions in subsequent analyses, and then followed by dynamic prediction of overall survival as illustrated in the lower left panel of Figure \ref{fig:workflow}.